In 48 hours, the U.S. war against Iran becomes technically illegal — and Congress is doing nothing about it.

 Source: NPR World

-Israel Stopped a Gaza Aid Flotilla Near Crete.
-The Crews Are in Custody.
+Israel Intercepted a Gaza Aid Flotilla Near Crete.
+About 175 Activists Are in Israeli Custody.

 Source: NPR World